-My work is driven by the potential of the materials I use.
+My work is process-led, driven by the potential of the materials.
 I’m not a thematic painter, I move between abstract and figurative, gestural and minimal.
 Painting has endless possibilities, which ultimately makes it both an incredibly difficult occupation and completely absorbing.

 I want each piece of work I make to be different and better than the last.
 I tend to work across several pieces at once, allowing ideas and colours to bounce from one surface to another.
 I also consider the grounds I work on, recently returning to using re-cycled and non-pristine surfaces such as fabrics and old frames.